andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

 ### Deploy

-To develop using [Skaffold](https://skaffold.dev/), run `skaffold dev` from the **src** folder.
+To develop the application using [Skaffold](https://skaffold.dev/), run `skaffold dev` from the **src** folder.

 ### Access the Application
+There are two ways to connect to the application.

-To connect to LoadBalancer services:
+1. To connect to LoadBalancer services, run:

 ```bash
 minikube tunnel
 ```

-To access the application visit: http://localhost.
+Once this is done, the application can be accessed through: http://localhost.

-Or generate an URL alternatively:
+2. Alternatively, you can generate a URL using:

 ```bash
 minikube service popular-slides-service --url
 ```

+### Troubleshooting

 In case an installation command fails, try to update the respective repo using one of the commands below or use the --debug flag with the installation command for further information.